Matthew Whitaker Denies Interfering In Russia Probe, Refuses To Disclose White House Conversations

 According to USA Today, Whitaker later said that he had never spoken to the president about Robert Mueller and that he had not had conversations about the Russia investigation with senior White House officials.
 But he also told the committee that he would not disclose details about his conversations with Trump.
 Nadler responded by informing him that his refusal to divulge the particulars of those conversations would not prevent the committee from seeking answers “in the long run.”

-Mathew Whitaker’s stay as acting attorney general looks like it will come to an end soon.
+Matthew Whitaker’s stay as acting attorney general looks like it will come to an end soon.
 As Time Magazine reports, the Senate Judiciary Committee has approved Trump’s pick for the role, William Barr.
 The nomination will next be put up for a vote in front of the full Senate and it is expected to pass.

 JUST IN: Matthew Whitaker testimony is a go after Dems retreat from subpoena threat https://t.co/3zFRkUjDkK pic.twitter.com/IaLR6ajEOd